Wuodmadam/CEMA-/README.md

 WINDOWS

 Ensure python is installed in your device and create a virtual environment

-'''bash
-python -m venv projectname
+'python -m venv projectname'

 Install flask library in the venv

-'''bash
-pip install flask
+'pip install flask'

 install  Flask -SQLAlchemy for the DB

-'''bash
-pip install Flask -SQLAlchemy
+'pip install Flask -SQLAlchemy'

 clone the repo and run on a localhost server preferablly port 5000.

 run the app.py then follow the link.Her is the code
-'''python
+<pre>'''python
 from flask import Flask, request, jsonify, render_template from flask_sqlalchemy import SQLAlchemy from datetime import datetime